 There are a few different laws here which are enforced by the Malta Tourism Authority (MTA) who also license the dive centres on the island.
-I’ll save you the trouble of reading the whole document and summerise the main points below that apply to visiting divers.
+We’ll save you the trouble of reading the whole document and summerise the main points below that apply to visiting divers.

 - Those with PADI Open Water or BSAC Ocean Diver or equivalent are not considered independent divers here and will need to be accompanied by an instructor at all times.